shred/identify/docs/faq.md

 Identify V37 was released by Thore Böckelmann in 2003.
 This release added new boards and new features.
 He published it with good intentions, but unfortunately without my consent.
 I can only blame myself for that, because I hadn't provided the infrastructure where a coordinated development was made possible.

 All changes of Thore's release have been backported to this official repository.
-For archiving purposes, you will find my last official Amiga built release V13.0, and Thore's V37.1, in the [GitHub releases](https://github.com/shred/identify/releases).
+For archiving purposes, you will find my last official Amiga built release V13.0, and Thore's V37.1, in the [Codeberg releases](https://codeberg.org/shred/identify/releases).
 Note that the code at the `v37.1` tag does not actually correspond to his V37.1 release, as he had used a completely different code base that was never published (to my knowledge).